Access: DCount Function

-In Access, the DCount function returns the number of records in a specified set of records (or domain).
+The Microsoft Access DCount function returns the number of records from an Access table (or domain).

 DCount ( expression, domain, [criteria] )